-Certainty of Evidence 22 Present assessments of certainty (or confidence) in the body of certainty of Evidence evidence for each outcome assessed.
-DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
-Discussion 23b Discuss any limitations of the evidence included in the review.
-Discussion 23c Discuss any limitations of the review processes used.
+22 Present assessments of certainty (or confidence) in the body of ~~ evidence for each outcome assessed.
+23a Provide a general interpretation of the results in the context of other evidence.
+23b Discuss any limitations of the evidence included in the review.
+23c Discuss any limitations of the review processes used.
 23d Discuss implications of the results for practice, policy, and future research.
-OTHER INFORMATION Provide registration information for the review, including 24a register name and registration number, or state that the De statue tiene an d review was not registered.
-Registration and Protocol 24b Indicate where the review protocol can be accessed, or state Protocol 240 that a protocol was not prepared.
-24c Describe and explain any amendments to information provided 240 at registration or in the protocol.
-Support 25 Describe sources of financial or non-financial support for the Support review, and the role of the funders or sponsors in the review.
-Competing Interests 26 Declare any competing interests of review authors.
-Availability of Data, i, 27 Report which of the following are publicly available and where Code, and Other they can be found: template data collection forms; data Materials 21 extracted from included studies; data used for all analyses; analytic code; any other materials used in the review.
+Provide registration information for the review, including 24a register name and registration number, or state that the review was not registered.
+216 Indicate where the review protocol can be accessed, or state 240 that a protocol was not prepared.
+24c Describe and explain any amendments to information provided 24L at registration or in the protocol.
+25 Describe sources of financial or non-financial support for the 25 review, and the role of the funders or sponsors in the review.
+26 Declare any competing interests of review authors.
+Report which of the following are publicly available and where 27 they can be found: template data collection forms; data 21 extracted from included studies; data used for all analyses; analytic code; any other materials used in the review.
+23b 23c 23d 24a 24b 24c 25 evidence for each outcome assessed.
+Provide a general interpretation of the results in the context of other evidence.
+Discuss any limitations of the evidence included in the review.
+Discuss any limitations of the review processes used.
+Discuss implications of the results for practice, policy, and future research.
+Provide registration information for the review, including register name and registration number, or state that the review was not registered.
+Indicate where the review protocol can be accessed, or state that a protocol was not prepared.
+Describe and explain any amendments to information provided at registration or in the protocol.
+Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the review.
+Declare any competing interests of review authors.
+Report which of the following are publicly available and where they can be found: template data collection forms; data extracted from included studies; data used for all analyses;